 I'm back and I bring dead bug.

 Over ten years ago, In February 2009 I started a blog project called the MindBodyModerate.
 It lasted until summer of 2011.
 Initially the thought was to parallel wellness and movement to physics lessons, after all, life is the ultimate balancing act.
-Here’s one of the first entires from the project that is just as useful today.
+Here’s one of the first entries from the project.

 fulcrum.jpg

-There is no better place to take on the universe than from the CENTER.
+There is no better place to take on the universe than from the center.
+And finding your own sense of center can be a big undertaking, but infinitely beneficial.

 b5889845c7302a5687034136e793c55b.jpg